MooM00/ae6/README.md

 ## ae6 Text Adventure Engine.

 ###  TL;DR
 Text adventure.
 Think Zork.
 Need an engine?
-This’ll do.
+Thisâ€™ll do.
 It reads JSON.
 It was made as a proof-of-concept for WebPerl

 ### Basics
 ae6 Consists of 3 basic parts.